 This project is available at: Splashing Photography

 The move to smart has now affected the rat trap too.
 This next project builds a rat trap using an Arduino.
 Seems like a suitable project to build and set up for those little thieves.
-Click through to prevent any more of these buggers from making anymore holes in your celery boxes or rice bags.
+Click through to prevent any more of these buggers from making any more holes in your celery boxes or rice bags.

 This project is available at: Find the Rat

 This next James Bond device could be a double-edged sword.
-With the help of an Arduino, this surveillance camera is fits into a coffee cup.
+With the help of an Arduino, this surveillance camera is fitted into a coffee cup.
 Every time you pretend to drink coffee, the tilt sensors in the module takes an image for you.
 Make sure the base of the cup is pointed in the right direction.

 This project is available at: It’s Bond, James Bond